Black Jack is a hybrid cannabis strain that stems from two prominent strains from opposite ends of the spectrum.

 As we know, the Jack Herer strain has a great deal of Haze influence in its lineage and is incredibly Sativa-dominant.
 In contrast, the Black Domina strain is a powerful hybrid that was the result of four classic Indica strains: Ortega (from California), Hashplant, Northern Lights, and an Afghani landrace.

-All in all, this would leave me to believe that the Black Jack strain could lean towards either end of the spectrum, depending on the exactly phenotype is being considered.
-On that note, the team here at Medical Jane is working behind the scenes with lab testing facilities to show these differences.
+All in all, this would leave me to believe that the Black Jack strain could lean towards either end of the spectrum, depending on the exact phenotype being considered.
+On that note, the team here at Medical Jane is working behind the scenes with lab testing facilities to show/document these differences.
 We will coordinate this data with anecdotal reports to collect detailed information on each phenotype.

 How Will The Black Jack Cannabis Strain Affect Me?